 Watch Lone Star College Armed Intruder Safety Procedures courtesy of LSC-CyFair

 In the Classroom or Office

-- If you are in a classroom, room or office, STAY THERE, secure the door and turn off the lights.
+- If you are in a classroom, room or office, assess the situation.
+If you are unable to escape, secure the door and turn off the lights.

 - Remain silent.